Bardini Gardens – Florence, Italy

 Insider Tips

-• The upper terraces offer the best views of Florence.
+• Head to the upper terraces for the best city views

-• Combine this with Boboli Gardens for a full garden day.
+• Pair Bardini with Boboli Gardens for a full garden day

 Common Complaints

-• The wisteria tunnel only blooms for a short time
+• The wisteria tunnel blooms for only a short window

 • Limited shade in certain areas

-Still, most visitors say Bardini is one of Florence’s most peaceful and beautiful spots.
+Even with these minor challenges, most visitors consider Bardini one of Florence’s most peaceful and beautiful spots.

 You can explore more must‑see attractions in my full Top 20 Things to Do in Florence guide.